Liam-Henry-BBD/GrabIt/README.md

 - **Yellow (10 points)**: Medium complexity tasks
 - **Red (15 points)**: Hard tasks

-## Deadlines & Rewards

-Each task can have a deadline set by the team lead.

 ## Score Tracking

 The system provides tracking of scores for team members and the entire project: